atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 features:
 - New `ConversionRate` query
 - New `MsgMintPhoton` message
-- New [`TxFeeChecker`] implementation to enforce the PHOTON token as the only fee token.
+- New `AnteDecorator` implementation to enforce the PHOTON token as the only fee token.

 ### `ConversionRate` query